-7. Bring along some "friends."
-Pack a bag of objects that are fun and familiar.
+- Bring along some "friends."
+Pack a kit of sensory tools and toys that are fun and familiar.
 Sensory gadgets/fidgets, noise reduction headphones, weighted vests, or favorite belongings from home will help filter out outside stimuli and provide a comforting connection to "home."

-Traveling with a special needs child – or any child, for that matter -needn’t be a stressful event.
-In fact, it can be a great experience, offering lessons and fond memories for all.
-The keys are to prepare everyone in advance, include a few fun and familiar items and activities, and above all remember that it takes time and patience to learn how to manage change.
+Traveling can be a great experience, offering lessons and fond memories for all.
+The key is to prepare everyone in advance, pack a few fun and familiar items, and remember that it takes time and patience to learn how to manage change.